NLTP/Rules/README.md

 - (2) Playoffs:
    + (a) There will be one elimination series per week for each team in the playoffs.
       - (i) Series = Best of 7 ten minute games.
-   + (b) There will be 8 teams in the playoffs for each league determined by regular season standings.
+   + (b) There will be 8 A-teams in the playoffs determined by regular season standings.
+   + (c) All 10 B-teams will make the playoffs.
-   + (c) Game settings:
+   + (d) Game settings:
       - (i) See [Article XII, Section B](#section-b---settings) for game settings and other match information.
 ___
 ### Article II - Leadership Roles, Member Roles & Eligibility